Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 =====================================    ========================================================================
 Model                                    Description
 =====================================    ========================================================================
+:doxy:`Ensemble`			 Implements a weighted ensembles of models.
+Handels different cases
+					 of classification and regression.
 :doxy:`Classifier`	                 Wraps another model with 1(for binary) or n (for multi-class) output.
 					 Returns the index of the class with largest value for the given point.
 :doxy:`LinearClassifier`                 Classifier based on the prediction of a :doxy:`LinearModel`